ErikJJohansson/plantpaxbypchecker/README.md

-# PlantPAX Bypass Checker
+# PlantPAX Simulation & Bypass Checker

 ## Description

-This project checks if instances of PlantPAX AOI's are bypassed.
+This project checks if instances of PlantPAX AOI's are simulated or bypassed.
 If any are found, a list is printed of the tags in bypass

-Below are the tag types being checked
+Below are the tag types being checked for bypasses

 P_AOut
 P_AOutHART